This Day In Music: July 17

 July 17, 1938 ~ Soul, R&B, pop singer Grant Kitchings born ~ Best known for his 1970s stint in the Drifters, then led by Johnny Moore.
 Co-wrote Country To The City, She Never Talked To Me, and Beautiful Music.
 Present on hits such as Kissin' In The Back Row Of The Movies and Down On The Beach Tonight ~ Kitchings passed away in 2005

 July 17, 1936 ~ Singer Bing Crosby records I'm An Old Cowhand (From The Rio Grande) ~ Written by Johnny Mercer for the 1936 Rhythm Of The Range film starring Crosby.
 Released as a single, paired with I Can't Escape From You on the flip side, it would reach No.2 on the pop charts.
-Over the years the song would be covered by Bobby Darin, Patsy Montana, Frank Sinatra, Sonny Rollins, Dan Hicks, Harry Connick Jr, and others
+Over the years the song would be covered by Bobby Darin, Patsy Montana, Frank Sinatra, Sonny Rollins, Dan Hicks, and Harry Connick Jr

 July 17, 1935 ~ Carol Diahann Johnson, commonly known as actress, singer, model Diahann Carroll, born in the Bronx, New York, USA ~ Rose to prominence in the 1950s starring in film editions of Carmen Jones and Porgy & Bess.
 Awarded a Tony Award for her role in the 1962 Broadway musical No Strings, making her the first African-American woman to receive the award ~ Johnson passed away in 2019